OpenSmalltalk/opensmalltalk-vm/README.md

 Overview of OpenSmalltalk-VM
 ----------------------------

+This branch is based on the open-smalltalk vm (https://github.com/OpenSmalltalk/opensmalltalk-vm).
-First, opensmalltalk-vm (a.k.a. the Cog VM) is the virtual machine beneath the Cuis, Pharo and Squeak Smalltalk dialects and one of the VMs beneath the Newspeak language.
+Opensmalltalk-vm (a.k.a. the Cog VM) is the virtual machine beneath the Cuis, Pharo and Squeak Smalltalk dialects and one of the VMs beneath the Newspeak language.
 For issues related to these systems that are unrelated to the VM itself, please use their forums: